seregazhuk/seregazhuk.github.io_old/_posts/2018-10-26-from-promise-to-coroutines.md

 - `fakeResponse(string $url, callable $callback)` has a hardcoded response and resolve a specified callback with it.
 - `makeRequest(string $url)` returns a promise that uses `fakeResponse()` to signal that the request is completed.

-Notice, that I've also put `sleep()` call, to simulate a delay of the first promise.

 From the calling code we simply call `makeRequest()` function and receive back promises:

 {% highlight php %}